The State of Maryland

 Declaration of a State of Emergency

-WHEREAS, Use of resources of the Maryland National Guard may be required;
+WHEREAS, Use of the resources of the Maryland National Guard may be required; and

-WHEREAS, In order to implement the emergency powers of the Governor, waive certain regulations to facilitate emergency response and restoration activities, activate certain emergency contracts, and facilitate the deployment of requisite resources within provisions of Maryland law, an executive order of the Governor is appropriate;
+WHEREAS, In order to implement the emergency powers of the Governor and facilitate the deployment of needed resources, an executive order is necessary and appropriate;

-NOW, THEREFORE, I, LAWRENCE J. HOGAN, JR, GOVERNOR OF THE STATE OF MARYLAND, BY VIRTUE OF THE AUTHORITY VESTED IN ME BY THE CONSTITUTION AND THE LAWS OF MARYLAND, HEREBY PROCLAIM THE FOLLOWING EXECUTIVE ORDER, EFFECTIVE IMMEDIATELY:
+NOW, THEREFORE, I, LAWRENCE J. HOGAN, JR, GOVERNOR OF THE STATE OF MARYLAND, BY VIRTUE OF THE AUTHORITY VESTED IN ME BY THE CONSTITUTION AND THE LAWS OF MARYLAND, INCLUDING BUT NOT LIMITED TO TITLE 14 OF THE PUBLIC SAFETY ARTICLE OF THE MARYLAND CODE, AND BASED ON THE ABOVE FINDINGS, HEREBY DECLARE THAT AN EMERGENCY EXISTS IN THE STATE AND THAT PREPARATIONS MUST BE MADE FOR HURRICANE FLORENCE, AND PROCLAIM THE FOLLOWING EXECUTIVE ORDER, EFFECTIVE IMMEDIATELY:

-- I call the Maryland National Guard into state service.
+- The Maryland National Guard is hereby called into State service.

-- I authorize the Maryland Emergency Management Agency and all other appropriate State authorities to engage, deploy, use, and coordinate available resources in support of local jurisdictions and the citizens of Maryland, and activate their emergency preparedness plans.
+- The Maryland Emergency Management Agency, the Maryland State Police, and all other appropriate State authorities are hereby authorized to activate their emergency preparedness plans and engage, deploy, use, and coordinate available resources in furtherance of those plans.